 And that brings us to another fundamental problem.
 The Teapublican Party has to stop treating its abysmal ratings in the black community as a marketing problem.
 The challenge is greater than finding a new logo or a devising a catchy slogan.
 The disconnect is real and rooted in real problems.

 A bit of history – as late as 1960 the black vote in America was evenly divided between the Republican Richard Nixon and the Democrat John Kennedy.
 Within the next four years the tide of black voters going in the direction of Democrats became a tsunami.
 What happened?
 The Civil Rights bills happened with the leadership of a Democratic president and Congress.

 What did the Republicans do?
-The Republican Party became the equivalent of a Buenos Aires safe house for the diehard Dixiecrats and segregationists who simply would not abide by the national acceptance of justice and equality for black Americans.
-And it is that heritage which stains the nearly lily white, Southern-dominated Teapublican Party today like a bizarre Scarlet Letter that most black Americans see.
+The Republican Party became the equivalent of a Buenos Aires safe house for the diehard Dixiecrats and segregationists who simply would not abide national acceptance of justice and equality for black Americans.
+And it is that heritage which stains the nearly lily white, Southern-dominated Teapublican Party to this very day like a bizarre Scarlet Letter that most black Americans can see quite clearly.

 Kentucky Senator Rand Paul is a libertarian zealot who believes in minimalist government (except when it came to his accepting Medicaid payments as a practicing physician).
 In the past he has done a rhetorical fan dance on the issue of the historic civil rights bills of a half century ago, sometime saying that he wouldn’t vote for them and sometimes saying that he would have.
 But he has also stated that the Republican Party “won” the black vote in 1865 and that it has to find a way to “win” the black vote again.